 It took 9 months and 26 days (almost 10 months!) to complete the application process—but it’s finally done.

-I got it through Legalzoom (affiliate link), but Legalzoom wasn’t the hold up—it was the United States Patent and Trademark Office (USPTO) and a lengthy back and forth process to make sure that I was only trademarking the term “smart passive income”, and not “passive income”.
+I got it through Legalzoom [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.], but Legalzoom wasn’t the hold up—it was the United States Patent and Trademark Office (USPTO) and a lengthy back and forth process to make sure that I was only trademarking the term “smart passive income”, and not “passive income”.

 The total cost was $484: